spikezarkspike/minecraft-desert-survival/Installing.md

 Please Note: At the present time, Datapacks require a snapshot version of Minecraft, a pre-release 1.13 version.
 They will not work on version 1.12 or lower.

 Download either the current source tree in datapacks-source, or one of the zip files in datapacks-versions.
+(At the time of writing, deploying a zip file directly does not appear to work, so you will have to unpack the zip file or extract it into the datapacks folder.)

-In either case this consists of a structure similar to:
+In either case the contents consists of a structure similar to:

 spikezarkspike_the_bone_age/